SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Cerebellum I+II_Boger.md

-animated pathways in the lecture there's many different layers in the cerebellum, but the labs of the nuclei are not covered in the labs
+animated pathways in the lecture there's many different layers in the cerebellum, but the labs of the nuclei are not covered in the labs point = every lesion to cerebellum = the deficit is on the ipsilateral side, since they have to cross over for the change. only exception to this: lesion in the **medial motor system**
+- this is a bilateral disorder, truncal ataxia but the side lesioned has a more pronounced effect.

 - tentorum cerebelli over it
 - cerebellum not in genesis of movements